-A: The Notice provides instructions on how to view the proxy materials for the 2017 Annual Meeting on the internet.
-In addition, this Proxy Statement and our Annual Report on Form 10-K for the year ended December 31, 2016 are available at www.heatbio.com.
+A: This Proxy Statement and our Annual Report on Form 10-K for the year ended December 31, 2017 are available atwww.heatbio.com.

-Q: What items of business will be voted on at the 2017 Annual Meeting?
+Q: What items of business will be voted on at the 2018 Annual Meeting?

-A: The six (6) items of business scheduled to be voted on at the 2017 Annual Meeting are: (1) the election of our directors; (2) the ratification of BDO USA, LLP as our independent registered public accounting firm; (3) the Reverse Stock Split at a ratio to be determined in the discretion of our Board of Directors (in the event the Reverse Stock Split is deemed advisable by our Board of Directors) within a range of one (1) share of Common Stock for every two (2) to ten (10) shares of Common Stock; (4) the Increase of the number of authorized shares of Common Stock from 50,000,000 to 100,000,000; (5) the Adjournment of the 2017 Annual Meeting, if necessary, to solicit additional proxies if there are insufficient votes in favor of the Reverse Stock Split or Increase; and (6) our 2017 Plan.
-We will also consider any other business that properly comes before the 2017Annual Meeting.
+A: The five (5) items of business scheduled to be voted on at the 2018 Annual Meeting are: (1) the election of our directors; (2) the ratification of BDO USA, LLP as our independent registered public accounting firm; (3) the Preferred Stock Authorization; (4) the Adjournment of the 2018 Annual Meeting, if necessary, to solicit additional proxies if there are insufficient votes in favor of the Preferred Stock Authorization; and (5) the approval of the 2018 Plan.
+We will also consider any other business that properly comes before the 2018 Annual Meeting.